A healthy and portable snack or breakfast-on-the-go, your entire family will love these light and fruity Strawberry Oatmeal Yogurt Muffins.

 Whether you are looking for a healthy back-to-school treat to pack in lunch boxes or an afternoon snack to give your little ones, these Strawberry Oatmeal Yogurt Muffins will hit the spot.

-Packed with juicy California strawberries, whole grain oats and protein-rice yogurt, I guarantee no one will notice the lack of butter and bleached white flour.
+Packed with juicy California strawberries, whole grain oats, and protein-rich yogurt, I guarantee no one will notice the lack of butter and bleached white flour.
 I like baking a big batch on Sunday and storing them in a resealable plastic bag in the fridge for easy snacks or an on-the-go breakfast for my husband.

 Even though summer is winding down, with year-round availability and a 12-month growing season, California strawberries are a nutritious and versatile fruit to enjoy every day.

 In fact, I learned during my California Strawberries Farm Tour earlier this year that 8 strawberries contain more vitamin C than an orange.
-Low in sugar, with only about 50 calories, strawberries are a great source of fiber, folate and potassium.
+Low in sugar, with only about 50 calories, strawberries are a great source of fiber, folate, and potassium.
+Additional benefits of the health benefits of strawberries can be found here.

 What do your kids love to find in their lunch boxes?
 Do they have any special requests?
 I would love to hear from you.